psavvy/perseverencesavieri.com/content/cv.md

 ## Summary

 I am a doctoral researcher in medical sciences at Vrije Universiteit Brussels (Belgium), within the Biostatistics and Medical Informatics Research Group [(BISI)](<https://bisi.research.vub.be/>).
-I am also a biostatistician and statistical consultant with a robust background in Statistics and Mathematics.
+I am also an experienced biostatistician and statistical consultant.
 Specialising in statistical programming, high-dimensional data analysis, and machine learning.
 I drive evidence-based decision-making in health and medical informatics.
-My expertise in research design, statistical modelling, and data visualisation has contributed to numerous peer-reviewed publications.
-I thrive in interdisciplinary collaborations, offering clear communication and analytical insights to tackle complex research challenges.
+My research design, statistical modelling, and data visualisation skills have contributed to multiple peer-reviewed publications.
+I thrive in interdisciplinary collaborations, offering clear communication and analytical insights to address complex research challenges.

+I am passionate about leveraging data-driven insights to solve complex problems, improve decision-making, and drive innovation.
+With expertise in biostatistics, data analysis, and statistical consulting, I thrive in translating data into actionable solutions that enhance outcomes and support impactful research.

 ---
 ## Experience

 ### Industry